What is hormone therapy?

-Treating the glands that produce hormones to keep them from making hormones
+Treating the glands that produce hormones to stop them from making hormones

 Surgery to remove glands that make the hormones, such as the ovaries that make estrogen, or the testicles that make testosterone

-The type of hormone therapy a person gets depends on many factors, such as the type and size of the tumor, the age of the person, the presence of hormone receptors on the tumor, and other factors.
+The type of hormone therapy you get depends on many factors, such as the type and size of your tumor, your age, the presence of hormone receptors on the tumor, and other factors.